foreverXZC/terratest_azure_examples/README.md

 ### Compute

-Using terraform azure module "compute" to deploy one or more virtual machines on azure.
+Use terraform azure module "compute" to deploy one or more virtual machines on azure.
+Then use terratest to ssh to virtual machines.

+### Composite

+Use terraform azure module "compute" to deploy one virtual machine on azure.
+Then use terratest to ssh to it and also send http request.

 ### Database

-Using terraform azure module "database" to deploy a Microsoft SQL Dababase on azure.
+Use terraform azure module "database" to deploy a Microsoft SQL Dababase on azure.
+THen use terratest to connect to the database.

 ## Reference